-If you're a non-EU citizen and you've been living and working in Italy for more than five years, you can apply for a permanent residency permit.
+If you're a non-EU citizen and you've been living and working in Italy for more than five years, you can apply for a permanent residency permit (carta di soggiorno).

 For more information on residence permits, click here.

-There are three main ways to go about obtaining Italian citizenship, which are outlined below in scale of ascending difficulty.
+There are three main ways to go about obtaining Italian citizenship, which are outlined below in ascending order of difficulty.

 It's not cheap, with each each application subject to a €300 fee.